Manage files and directories within sandboxes through theDocumentation Index

 Create a new directory at a specific path in the sandbox:List files

-List files in a specific path:Read file
+List files in a specific path:Find files and directories

 Read a file from a specific filepath:Write file